Your Ad Here

 A green signal meant our train might be coming.
 Around a curve a headlight appeared and my westbound train came into Altoona and my stay here was over.

 The westbound train finally pulled into the station at 6:30 PM {4:06 PM}.
 There would be no picture of the Horseshoe Curve westbound as we were on Track 3 and had a triple meet with two eastbounds on the curve on Tracks 1 and 2.
-Being on Track 3 was good news as I got to do both routing through Gallitzan and would go by the Tunnel Inn.
+Being on Track 3 was good news as I got to do both routing through Gallitzin and would go by the Tunnel Inn.
 Between the curve and tunnel two more eastbounds had gone by us.
-When we reached the Tunnel Inn, no one was out to look at our train passing by.
+When we reached the Tunnel Inn, no one was out to look at our train.
 This train consisted of P42DC 42, Coaches 21211, 25040, 25060 and 26020 with Cafe/Business 48154.
-I got that by walking back through the train to get a Hot Dog for dinner.
-Once finished I just sat back and relaxed listening to Dio "Greatest Hits" starting my musical journey home.
-With a crying kid behind me, the volume was turned up all the way.
+I got that by walking back through the train to get a hot dog for dinner.
+Once finished, I just sat back and relaxed listening to Dio "Greatest Hits" starting my musical journey home.
+With a crying child behind me, the volume was turned up all the way.
 The train arrived into Pittsburgh at 8:56 PM {7:05 PM}.
 I let all the other passengers off the train as I had nothing but time to kill.

-The Pennsylvanian after it had arrived into Pittsburgh.
-I called Chris Parker to see if he got home alright but left a message.
-I met Rolf from Santa Cruz who was taking the California Zephyr out of Chicago tomorrow.
+I took a picture of the Pennsylvanian after it had arrived in Pittsburg and then called Chris Parker to see if he arrived home safely but left a message.
+I met Rolf from Santa Cruz who was taking the California Zephyr from Chicago tomorrow.
 He had an adventure when he came to the convention.
-His CZ was four hours late into Chicago then had to take Greyhound to Pittsburgh, a trip from Hell, but made it to the NRHS Bus to the Convention.
+His California Zephyr was four hours late arriving in Chicago so he had to take a Greyhound bus to Pittsburgh, a trip from Hell, but made it to the NRHS bus to the Convention.
 We chatted in the station before we went up to the platform to wait for our train to Chicago to arrive.

-7/24/06 I was awoken at 6:15 AM EDT with an announcement of breakfast in the dining car.
+7/24/2006 I was awakened at 6:15 AM EDT on July 24th with an announcement of breakfast in the dining car.
 I was seated with Ray and Bob, both Catholic Priests.
-I had French Toast and sausage patties as the train ran west this early morning.
+I had French Toast and Sausage Patties as the train ran west this early morning.

-I awoke to a view of scenic Indiana in the early morning light.
-Poison "The Best of Poison" started my day musical and a Coca-Cola assisted in starting my day off right.
+I had awoken to a view of scenic Indiana in the early morning light.
+Poison "The Best of Poison" started my musical day and a Coca-Cola assisted in starting my day off correctly.

-A graveyard east of Maple City, Indiana before freight train congestion stopped us before our Elkhart stop.
+We passed a graveyard east of Maple City, Indiana before freight train congestion stopped us before Elkhart.

-Elkhart Station and we then head west to South Bend.
+We pulled into Elkhart and then headed west to South Bend.

-The South Bend Platform with the old South Shore Line in front of it.
-Back on the move and now on Central Time it was Metallica "Master of Puppets" would take me most of the way to Chicago.
+The South Bend platform was originally shared with the South Shore Line before the railroad was relocated to South Bend Airport station.
+Back on the move and now on Central Time, it was Metallica "Master of Puppets" that would take me most of the way to Chicago.

-Lake Michigan along the industrial landscape.
+One could see Lake Michigan along the industrial landscape.
 We stopped and went on our way to Union Station.
-One delay was the UP 5011 East.
+One delay was UP 5011 East.

-After yet another stop, we crossed the Chicago Expressway and Orange Line.
+After yet another stop, we crossed beneath the Stevenson Expressway and the CTA Orange Line.

 Amtrak units wait their next assignments.